 - Free — assessments are free for you and your employees.
 You can also claim a tax exemption of up to £500 per employee to pay for medical treatments recommended by Fit for Work Scotland.

-- Quick — a telephone assessment will be conducted within 2 working days, a face to face assessment will be conducted within 5 working days.
+- Quick — a telephone assessment will be conducted within two working days, a face to face assessment will be conducted within five working days.

-- Supportive — we compliment any existing occupational health assistance you may already have in place.
+- Supportive — we complement any existing occupational health assistance you may already have in place.

-If you refer an employee, a case manager will contact them within 2 working days of a referral and they will receive:
+If you refer an employee, a case manager will contact them within two working days of a referral and they will receive:

 - an assessment by a qualified health professional.